Bookmark and Share

 Despite the scientific name, this beetle is a native of southern Europe.
 It was first noticed in the U.K. in the early 1990's and has since become well established.

-The larvae are a creamy-white colour, with grey lines along their length.
+The larvae are a creamy-white colour, with grey lines along the length of their body.

 Related Pages